ku6ryo/SimpleQABotWithEmbeddings/README.md

 - Store the embeddings of questions with the answers
 - Query vector store with embeddings calculated from user input texts.
 - Return answer stored with the embedding.

+# Problem
+For the similar questions, like "when is the checkin time?" and "when is the checkout time?"
+Vector store does not return expected results.
+For instance, user is asking "checkout time" but vector store returns the embeddings of "What is the checkout time" as the closest vector.